-Presently, the program has two cohorts of students: one to graduate at the end of Fall '12 and the other one to graduate at the end of Fall '13.
-The program is working with 3 hospitals and 4 clinics in the East Bay and Marin County.
+Presently, the program has three cohorts of students: one to graduate at the end of Fall '12, another at the end of Fall '13, and the other one to graduate at the end of Fall '14.
+The program is working with 2 hospitals and 4 clinics in the East Bay.
 Students will be given preparation and are expected to take the National Medical Interpreter Certificate Exam at the end of this program.
 Once they are certificated they can expect to be guaranteed interviews for hospital interpretation work and higher volume of work with interpreting vendors.
-The pay for self-employment is between \$30-45 an hour.
+The pay for self-employment is between \$40-60 an hour.
 There is a growing demand for this profession not limited to institutions such as hospitals and clinics but likewise for video and telephone interpretation.
 Some of our students are already working using this technology.

-Berkeley City College is in the process of initiating a complementary component of contract education.
+Berkeley City College has initiated a complementary component of contract education.
 The college has been accredited as the Northern California institution to offer a 40 hour course of Bridging The Gap, which will allow an individual to qualify to take the National Medical Interpreter Certificate Exam after successful completion of the course.
 This component will address present interpreters in the field who need certification.
+Two courses of Bridging The Gap have already been provided.